-Click here for a link to the December 8, 2021 Taft's Flat Meeting Presentation
+See the December 8, 2021 Taft's Flat Meeting Presentation.

-The focus of the Agricultural History Project was to capture the life of the farming communities that has spanned fenerations and been a critical chapter Vermont's history.
+The focus of the Agricultural History Project was to capture the life of the farming communities that has spanned generations and been a critical chapter of Vermont's history.

 In a town where two active dairy farms remain of the once dozens and dozens, and many barns have long since been removed, documenting these foundations of the Town's history is vitally important.

 Enjoy the Hartford Agricultural Oral History Project 2012 Report (read)

 See the individual interviews for each interviewee participating in the report.
 If you wish to review, simply click on the name of interest.